AV306/PaintApp/README.md

-# GNU-JSIM
+# GNU-JSIM (PRODUCTION-READY DEPLOYMENT)

 Created for a school project.

 Have fun!

 Code is obsfucated to prevent copying.
+Rip if you tried

+*Unobsfucated* code licensed under the GNU GPL v3.0.

 (text below is copypasta from docs.md)